1. Applicable Terms Used in the Policy

-Harassment does not have to be of a sexual nature; however, unwelcome conduct may include offensive remarks about a person’s perceived sex.
+Harassment does not have to be of a sexual nature; however, unwelcome conduct may include offensive remarks about a person’s perceived gender.
 For example, it is inappropriate to harass a woman by making offensive comments about women in general.

 Hostile Environment Caused by Sexual Harassment

 A hostile environment caused by sexual harassment refers to situation where a person is subject to a pattern of exposure to unwanted sexual behavior from another person(s).
 Examples of a hostile environment include: